 Select LOCAL for Keystore type.
 For Secret Key, enter any random string which will be used to generate a random key to encrypt the Keystore Config Password.
 For Config Password, enter a secure password or passphrase to secure the actual keystore.

-Section 2.
+Task 2.
 Connect to a Keystore

 Before you can enroll your applications, add databases and enable encryption, you must enroll your Keystore so that Baffle Manager can access and/or create data encryption keys (DEKs) that will be used to protect your data.